Block diagonally symmetric lozenge tilings: The method of non-intersecting lattice paths

 \section{The method of non-intersecting lattice paths}

-The method of non-intersecting lattice paths has been widely applied to enumerate (weighted) lozenge or domino tilings of a region; see \cite[Section 3.1]{Propp15} and references therein.
-The idea is to establish a bijection between the set of (weighted) tilings of a region and the set of families of (weighted) non-intersecting lattice paths contained in this region.
+The method of non-intersecting lattice paths has been widely applied to enumerate lozenge or domino tilings of a region; see \cite[Section 3.1]{Propp15} and references therein.
+The idea is to establish a bijection between the set of tilings of a region and the set of families of non-intersecting lattice paths contained in this region.
 The way to enumerate families of non-intersecting lattice paths depends on the endpoints of these paths.

 If the set of starting and ending points are fixed and they are compatible\footnote{The set of starting points $U=\{u_1,\dots,u_n\}$ and ending points $V=\{v_1,\dots,v_n\}$ are said to be \textit{compatible} if the only way to form families of non-intersecting paths connecting $U$ with $V$ is from $u_i$ to $v_i$ for all $i$.}, then one can apply the Lindstr\"om--Gessel--Viennot (LGV) theorem to enumerate them.
-On the other hand, if the set of starting and ending points are fixed but they are not compatible (this usually appears when considering tilings of a region with holes), then one can apply the extension of the LGV theorem due to the second author \cite{Lee22}.
-For symmetric tilings, they typically correspond to families of non-intersecting lattice paths with fixed starting points, while the ending points may vary over a specified set.
+On the other hand, if the set of starting and ending points is fixed but they are not compatible (this usually appears when considering tilings of a region with holes), then one can apply the extension of the LGV theorem due to the second author \cite{Lee22}.
+For (diagonally) symmetric tilings, such tilings typically correspond to families of non-intersecting lattice paths with fixed starting points, while the ending points may vary over a specified set.
 In this case, Stembridge's generalization \cite{Stem90} provides a Pfaffian formula for these families (see \cite{Ciucu15} for an example).

-The above methods do not apply directly to our $\r$-block diagonally symmetric lozenge tilings due to the special requirement stated in Section \ref{sec:rblocklozenge}.
+The above methods do not apply directly to our $\r$-block diagonally symmetric lozenge tilings due to the block diagonally symmetric conditions stated in Definition \ref{def.rblock}.
 In this section, we review how to obtain a family of non-intersecting lattice paths from a lozenge tiling of $T(n,m;P)$, and then prove Theorem \ref{thm:1} by slightly modifying its corresponding lattice paths.